 The Academy provides an outstanding educational offering unprecedented in the public arena, "in the tradition of the finest private schools" but free of tuition.
 The Academy is a state-funded public school, but the state funding formula does not provide sufficient dollars for capital improvements or ownership of the campus, nor does state funding provide completely for the unparalleled student to teacher ratio.
-Further, charter schools, unlike regular public schools, cannot levy taxes.
+Further, charter schools, unlike regular district schools, cannot levy taxes.
 Consequently, the Academy must regularly seek outside charitable funding and grants to develop and maintain the high level program.

-Charitable support is thus encouraged from our parent/guardian community and volunteerism is thus strongly encouraged.
+Charitable support is thus encouraged from our parent/guardian community and volunteerism is strongly encouraged.
 The Academy humbly asks for each parent/guardian's time, talent, or treasure.
 The Academy asks each parent/guardian to consider making all of the following a part of their tenure at the Academy:

-- 1. Volunteering regularly to assist in the school office and/or on campus and/or through membership in the Parent Service Organization - 2.
+- 1. Volunteering regularly to assist in the school office and/or on campus and/or through serving on the Parent Service Organization board or one of its committees. - 2.
 Supporting the Academy's material structure through donation of a unique talent or service, and - 3.
 Providing financial assistance to the Academy via book donations, participation in the \$200/\$400 extra-curricular tax credit program, and regular contributions to the Community Investment Annual Giving Campaign.
 The Academy is a non-profit, 501(c) 3 corporation; as such, all gifts to the Academy may be tax-deductible.

 Since only 80% of the Academy's budget income actually comes from the state, all donations are absolutely vital to the health of the school.
-These donations directly address the reality (the bottom line) that the Academy is not just a public school, but a unique institution that asks for so much more from everyone involved.
+These donations directly address the reality (the bottom line) that the Academy is not just a public school, but a unique institution that relies on the partnership with our families to help provide our students with a unique and worthwhile education.

 The Parent Service Organization (PSO) helps in the planning and management of school community events.
-The PSO builds up the school through large and small community events, through support of school activities, generosity to teachers, and through many acts of kindness and school spirit.
+The PSO supports aspects of the community through periodic events and activities, and through many acts of kindness and school spirit.